fiberwire/enome/README.md

         // create an insect based on the genotype const insect = createPhenotype(genotype);
         ```
-    For mor examples, see the `src/examples` folder
+    For more examples, see the `src/examples` folder

 How enome generates `Genomes`:
 - Generates a `sequence` of `values` between 0 and 1.